‘Blast ’em!’: Stormtrooper helmet, blaster used on screen in original ‘Star Wars’ could be yours

 The opening bid on the helmet will be $300,000 and $12,000 for the blaster.

-The auction will be from July 22 to July 23 and will feature non-“Star Wars” items like the Batman suit (nipples and all) worn by George Clooney in “Batman & Robin.”
+The auction will go run July 22-23 and will feature non-“Star Wars” items such as the Batman suit worn by George Clooney in “Batman & Robin.”